-I. Getting Started
+I. GETTING STARTED

 - Determine the Normal Ride Height.
-The Normal Ride Height (no load) is the distance between the bottom edge of the wheel-well and the center of the hub with the vehicle in the "as delivered" condition.
+The Normal Ride Height (no load) is the distance between the bottom edge of the wheel-well and the center of the hub with the vehicle in the last delivered condition.
 In some cases, Normal Ride Height is not perfectly level. - Remove unusual loads and examine your vehicle from the side to ensure it is on a level surface. - b.
-If necessary (in cases where your leaf springs are sagging badly), use a jack to raise the rear end so that the vehicle achieves the original "as delivered" ride height. - Measure the distance between the center of the hub and the bottom edge of the wheel well.
-This is the Normal Ride Height.
-Enter the measurement below:
+If necessary (in cases where your leaf springs are sagging badly), use a jack to raise the rear end so that the vehicle achieves the original has delivered ride height. - Measure the distance between the center of the hub and the bottom edge of the wheel well.
+This is the Normal Ride Height. - 3.
+Jack up rear of vehicle or raise on hoist and remove rear wheels.
+Raise axle or lower frame until the leaf spring is at normal ride height (no load).